sahilrajput03/my-customized-cra/Readme.md

 ```
 This is tested!
 (You need to press y when `react-scripts start` executes so as to create default configs in package.json file, yikes!

-Optionally you may use already defined alias i.e., cra (alias for `npx create-react-app`) to create react app, but that installs react-scripts for no desirable reason for every project created.
+Optionally you may use already defined alias i.e., `cra` (alias for `npx create-react-app`) to create react app(e.g., `cra my-react-app`), but that installs react-scripts for no desirable reason for every project created.

 Thanks.